 PetroTal Peru S.R.L., the largest onshore crude oil producer in Peru and a subsidiary of PetroTal Corp., maintains a strategic supply chain concentrated on the Bretana field in Block 95.
-The supply chain is supported by local Tier 1 suppliers, with the top five spanning various subindustries.
-These include Air Freight & Logistics (6), Diversified Support Services (6), Construction & Engineering (5), Oil & Gas Equipment & Services (4), and Environmental & Facilities Services (1).
+The supply chain is supported by local Tier 1 suppliers, with the top three spanning sectors by spend including manufacturing, construction, and transportation and warehousing.
 This localized and specialized supply chain is vital to PetroTal Peru S.R.L.'s sustained production and operational efficiency.